kuzm/save2memrise/README.md

 This unofficial extension allows you to add a word or phrase to your Memrise in a few clicks.
 You can add a selection from a web page or type in a word directly.
 The extension creates a course with saved words that you can then practice on https://memrise.com.

+To install this extension to your Chrome browser, [go to Chrome Web Store](https://chrome.google.com/webstore/detail/save-to-memrise/jedpoleopoehklpioonelookacalmcfk).

 ## Development Setup

 ### Version Control